digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/SeriesInformation/SeriesInformation.md

 - 15" wheel models upsized to 16" as standard
 - Interior refresh redesigned all low/mid models to have darker colours and sharper design edges
 - Inclusion of interior lock button standard in all models
-- Indicator lenses changed to clear instead of original orange colour
+- Indicator lenses changed to clear instead of original orange colour (some trims only)
-- Darker interior colours
-- Improved suspension and brake components, more akin to the later B-Series Falcon
+- Improved suspension and brake components, more akin to the later B-Series Falcon (e.g. dual-piston brake calipers)
 - Changes in sensors from the previous series'
 - [PCM](../../PCMBCM/PCM/PCM.md) slightly upgraded, allowing for easier installation of piggyback tuning chips, such as the J3 chip by [T.I.
 Performance](../../Credits.md#sources)